-Store them in a perforated plastic bag, or perforated plastic container in the fridge.
+Store them in a perforated plastic bag they are usually sold in, or perforated plastic container in the fridge.
 They should last a week, possibly longer.

-- Concord – these have the characteristic grape juice flavor (which is made from these grapes).
+- Concord - these have the characteristic grape juice flavor (which is made from these grapes).
+They have seeds, so be ready to eat them or strain them out if cooking into a recipe.
 Look for these at the end of summer or early fall.
 They are grown in the Northeast, Midwest, and East Coast.